ChaosAmd/generics/README.md

 # generics
-my codes on stepanov book
+my codes on stepanov book, in haskell!